 Another way is by choosing a Wi-Fi platform that can automatically adjust coverage, capacity and other parameters with techniques such as intelligent beamforming to meet changing needs.
 Some hotels use these capabilities to steer additional capacity to conference rooms as attendees pile in.
 Transit authorities can do the same during, say, rush hour or when track maintenance means more commuters than usual.

 Finally, interaction between APs can increase capacity in additional ways.
-For example, there’s a finite amount of Wi-Fi channels available, and they get crowded as more commuters pack into a station.
+For example, there are a finite number of Wi-Fi channels available, and they get crowded as more commuters pack into a station.
 Samsung APs, for instance, help by working with one another to ensure that they’re all on the right radio channels to minimize capacity-sapping interference.
 A fast connection can make a long commute a lot more tolerable.